richard-duong/TLSCache/README.md

 <a name="rendezvous-hashing-design"/>

 ## Rendezvous Hashing Design
-The [Rendezvous Hash](https://en.wikipedia.org/wiki/Rendezvous_hashing) is used to solve the distributed hash table problem.
+The [Rendezvous (HRW) Hash](https://en.wikipedia.org/wiki/Rendezvous_hashing) is a standardized optimization of [Consistent Hashing](https://en.wikipedia.org/wiki/Consistent_hashing) used to solve a distributed hash table problem.
 In this case, we have many objects distributed across multiple proxies.
-In order to ensure a relatively even distribution of objects, let **O** denote the object name, **P** denote the proxy name, and **h(S)** be the [Polynomial Rolling Hash Function](https://en.wikipedia.org/wiki/Rolling_hash).
-To determine which proxy to send the object to, we run **h(O||P)** for each proxy, and select the largest hash value.
-Whichever proxy was used in that largest hash value, is the proxy that will receive the object.<br><br>
+In order to ensure a relatively even distribution of objects, let **O** denote the object name, **P** denote the proxy name, **S** be some string to hash, **k** be some integer key, and **h(S, k)** be the [Murmur3 Hash Function](https://en.wikipedia.org/wiki/MurmurHash) (Also see the [SMHasher Repository](https://github.com/rurban/smhasher) for the full implementation).
+To determine which proxy to send the object to, we run **h(O||P, k)** with static k for each proxy, and select the largest hash value.
+Whichever proxy was used in that largest hash value, is the proxy that we will distribute or receive the object from.
+The original paper <br><br>

 <a name="bloom-filter-design"/>